Vibronav/acquisition/README.md

 or to annotate videos in every subfolder of specified folder (useful for autonomuos annotating all dataset).
 For each processed video folder, an output folder named 'labelled_positions' will be created at the same level as the folder containing the videos.
 In recursive mode , multiple such output folders will be created.
+When you provide distances.txt file in the video folder, it will produce annotations to folder 'annotations'. distances.txt file should look like: 12,8.5,7,5.4

 options:
                         Path to folder with videos